The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Morris County?

-Morris County, Texas has 2 public high schools, along with 2 middle schools and 3 elementary schools.
+Morris County, Texas has 2 public high schools, serving approximately 605 students.

 What is the largest school district in Morris County?